eliasjanssen/academic-kickstart/content/publication/JAN-2020/index.md

 publishDate: 2020-08-14T23:42+01:00
 authors: ["Elias Janssen", "Isabeau van Strydonck", "Mieke Audenaert", "Anouk Decuypere", "Adelien Decramer"]
 publication_types: ["2"]
-abstract: """**Aim:** To study the simultaneous relationships of work pressure with the performance and well-being of nurses, and to explore whether mindfulness moderates these relationships.
+abstract: "**Aim:** To study the simultaneous relationships of work pressure with the performance and well-being of nurses, and to explore whether mindfulness moderates these relationships.

 **Design:** A cross-sectional survey design.